LightTransfer: Your Long-Context LLM is Secretly a Hybrid Model with Effortless Adaptation: Experiments

 In these experiments, we investigate the effectiveness of \textsc{LightTransfer-Train} on o1-like long reasoning generation tasks.
 While these tasks feature relatively short inputs, they demand intricate reasoning.
 Consequently, we SFT the model with approximately 5K training examples to facilitate swift adaptation within the transferred hybrid architecture.

 \textbf{Settings.} Experiments are conducted on three widely used mathematical benchmarks AIME24, MATH-OAI, and GSM8K.
 We use greedy decoding to evaluate the performance of our model with maximum tokens set to 32K.
-Because the training data for QwQ is not publicly available, we follow QwQ-STILL~\cite{min2024imitate} in using a simple distillation approach on Qwen2.5-32B-Instruct, which has been shown to achieve performance comparable to QwQ.
+We aim to experiment with models capable of generating CoT, such as QwQ.
+However, as the original training data for QwQ is not publicly available, we adopt the public training set provided by QwQ-STILL~\citep{min2024imitate}, a model demonstrated to achieve comparable performance to QwQ.
+Specifically, following QwQ-STILL, we apply a simple distillation approach using Qwen2.5-32B-Instruct as our base model.
 We generally follow the original training set of QwQ-STILL, and replace 50\% of layers with streaming attention.
-To mitigate the training complexity of attention, we optimize \textsc{LightTransfer-Train} training using Flex Attention~\cite{dong2024flex}.
+To mitigate the training complexity of attention, we optimize \textsc{LightTransfer-Train} training using Flex Attention~\citep{dong2024flex}.

-\textbf{Baselines.} We compare our \textsc{LightTransfer-Train} against the following baselines: 1) QwQ-STILL~\cite{min2024imitate}: a distilled model on Qwen2.5-32B-Instruct that achieves performance comparable to QwQ-32B-Preview, whose training data is publicly available.
-2) LongGen~\cite{ge2024little}: an approach that assumes the layers at both ends of the model do not handle global information and predefines the replacement of those layers with sparse attention. \looseness=-1
+\textbf{Baselines.} We compare our \textsc{LightTransfer-Train} against the following baselines: 1) QwQ-STILL~\citep{min2024imitate}: a distilled model on Qwen2.5-32B-Instruct that achieves performance comparable to QwQ-32B-Preview, whose training data is publicly available.
+2) LongGen~\citep{ge2024little}: an approach that assumes the layers at both ends of the model do not handle global information and predefines the replacement of those layers with sparse attention.